aermosina86-sudo/fontanadelnettuno/triples.md

 ## Aim of this section

-After identifying the main information gaps in the ArCo representation of the **Fontana del Nettuno in Bologna**, we used Large Language Models to help us generate possible RDF enrichment triples.
+After identifying the main information gaps in the ArCo representation of the **Fontana del Nettuno in Bologna**, we asked Large Language Models to help us generate possible RDF triples.

 The aim was not to modify ArCo directly.
-Instead, the aim was to create **candidate RDF triples** showing how the missing or unclear information could be represented in a more explicit way.
+Instead, the aim was to create **candidate enrichment triples** showing how the missing or unclear information could be represented in RDF.

-The triples proposed in this section should therefore be understood as **project-level enrichment proposals**, not as existing triples already present in ArCo.

-The three gaps addressed are:
+The three gaps addressed in this section are:

 1. **Location ambiguity**: the label **“Fontana del Nettuno”** can refer to fountains in different cities.
 2. **Keyword ambiguity**: the word **“fontana”** can refer to a fountain, but also to a surname, artist name, family name, or company name.
 3. **Missing cultural description**: the explored ArCo resources contain factual and documentary information, but not a clear cultural interpretation of the monument’s symbolic, civic, and urban meaning.

 Both **ChatGPT** and **Gemini** were asked to propose RDF triples and SPARQL `CONSTRUCT` queries.
-However, after testing the generated queries, the results were different.
-The queries based on ChatGPT’s proposal worked successfully, while the queries proposed by Gemini either returned empty results or caused a timeout.
-For this reason, the final triples are mainly based on the working ChatGPT-style queries.
+Their answers were then tested in the SPARQL endpoint.

+The results were different:

+* the **ChatGPT-based CONSTRUCT queries worked** and generated RDF statements;
+* the **Gemini-based CONSTRUCT queries were more ambitious**, but some returned empty results or caused a timeout.

+For this reason, both outputs are documented below, but the final evaluation gives priority to the triples that worked correctly in the SPARQL endpoint.

 ---